guettli/scrum/README.md

 # Scrum: My point of view

+I was a Scrum Master for one year (2020).
+It was fun and I want to share some of my findings.

 My personal opinionated point of view about [Scrum](https://en.wikipedia.org/wiki/Scrum).

 Don't get me wrong: I like Scrum.
 Here are some things where I think different.